lupinglade/siriproxy-haikuhelper/README.md

 * Close and re-open the Terminal window to reload the RVM environment.

-* Run the following command to install Ruby 2.0.0-p0 using RVM.
+* Run the following command to install Ruby 2.0.0-p0 using RVM:

 ```
 rvm install 2.0.0-p0 --autolibs=3